sergiomt/centorion/doc/TROUBLESHOOT.md

 `vagrant ssh -- -vvv`

 At Vagrantfile, set `vb.gui = true` enable the GUI of VirtualBox and see whether the VM is waiting for input on startup

+## Grub

+In case you need to change grub configuration, for example to edit boot command line, do:

+`sudo vi /etc/default/grub`

+Change the properties as required and then execute

+`sudo grub2-mkconfig -o /boot/grub2/grub.cfg`

+`sudo grub2-mkconfig -o /boot/efi/EFI/centos/grub.cfg`